 Kenyon: Emerging markets have a larger youth base compared to developed economies.
 They are brand loyal yet experimental and the processor is an important concern.
 They care about the capabilities of the product and what their friends say.

-benefit of being small is that you can pick your battles.
+AMD vs Intel.
+Kenyon: Intel is way bigger than us.
+But the benefit of being small is that you can pick your battles.
 That is why we are adopting different marketing strategies in different countries.
 For example, in China, the target is similar to India but the needs are different.

 We did a social media contest where participants were asked to create an avatar of an animal (animals are a big deal there).
 Sitting in the US we didn’t think it would work but we had 2 million impressions.